bayush11/ECE-382V/README.md

   }
 ```

-In this example, the timeout is set to 5000 milliseconds, but the testProtocolRejection creates a variable time.
-In other words, the time could be longer or shorter than the specified timeout, so in the times when the time is greater than the specified timeout, there is a timing error, creating flakiness that is related to this factor.
+In this example, the timeout is set to 5000 milliseconds, but the testProtocolRejection is a asynchonous operation that takes a variable amount of time depending on the execution.
+In other words, the time could be longer or shorter than the specified timeout, so in the times when the time is greater than the specified timeout, the test will fail, creating flakiness.